GromovoiStanislav/NestJS-Microservices/README.md

 - 20 - NestJS microservices monorepo with Kafka (with commitOffsets)
 - 21 - NestJS microservices monorepo with RabbitMQ (with message acknowledgement)
 - 22 - NestJS microservices with Kafka (+nativ)
-- 23 - Example of a gRPC microservice
+- 23 - Example of a gRPC (ts-proto) microservice
 - 24 - Example of a TCP microservice
 - 25 - Example of a Redis microservice
 - 26 - Example of a RabbitMQ microservice